elastic/elasticsearch-labs/example-apps/chatbot-rag-app/README.md

 ### Mistral AI

-To use Mistral AI you need to set the following environment variables:
+To use Mistral AI you need to set the following environment variables.
+The app has been tested with Mistral Large Model deployed through Microsoft Azure.
+More information [here]https://learn.microsoft.com/en-us/azure/ai-studio/how-to/deploy-models-mistral

 ```
 export LLM_TYPE=mistral
 export MISTRAL_API_KEY=...
-export MISTRAL_API_ENDPOINT=...  # optional
+export MISTRAL_API_ENDPOINT=...  # should be of the form https://<endpoint>.<region>.inference.ai.azure.com
 export MISTRAL_MODEL=...  # optional
 ```